Mr P White

 At the start of each historical time period taught, pupils will produce a timeline of the main events from the historical period.
 In addition to this children will access a timeline which shows how the historical period being focused upon fits within any previous historical periods taught as well as the chronological adjacent time periods so the children understand the ‘big picture’ of history.

-‘Every child a reader’ is important to us at Barton Moss and in History we ensure that reading opportunities are included in each lesson.
+‘Every child literate’ is important to us at Barton Moss and in History we ensure that reading opportunities are included in each lesson.
 We plan and use the literacy spine to interweave with history.
-Throughout our English curriculum, many of the texts which we use are History based especially through ‘Non-Fiction Fridays’ which help our children to know and remember more.
+Throughout our English curriculum, many of the texts which we use are History based especially through ‘Non-Fiction Fridays’ and the scheme VIPERS which help our children to know and remember more.
 Shared activities are embedded into the History curriculum to allow our pupils to develop their confidence in spoken language and to explore new vocabulary in a supportive environment.

 Children at the expected level of development will: